jagrutimohanty/SQLandDataframePreprocess/HAPPINESS-APP/README.md

 4. Main page of the link of uploaded for display and subsequent page for displaying initial 2 rows and shape of the data files uploaded into the system.
 6. Coverting from dataframe to sqlite table and Coverting from sqlite table to dataframe
-7. Finding the intersection or common columns for two dataframes 8.Finding the nth percentile of the numerical columns and next page is displays percentiles
+7. Finding the intersection or common columns for two dataframes
-9. .
+8. Finding the nth percentile of the numerical columns and next page is displays percentiles 9.
 10.